ethereum/ethereum-org-website/src/content/glossary/index.md

 ### zero address {#zero-address}

-An Ethereum address, composed entirely of zeros, that is frequently used as a burn address for unwated funds.
+An Ethereum address, composed entirely of zeros, that is frequently used as a burn address for unwanted funds.

 ### zero-knowledge proof {#zk-proof}